Select Page

 • Within 10 business days of receiving your election form, Wellington North Power Inc. must tell you if your election form can’t be processed and must explain why (for instance, if you’re not authorized to make changes to the account, or the account can’t be verified).

-• If there are no issues with your election form, Wellington North Power Inc. has the same 10 business days to let you know when you can expect to start being billed on Tiered prices.
+• If there are no issues with your election form, Wellington North Power Inc. has the same 10 business days to let you know when you can expect to start being billed on your new price plan.

-• A switch from TOU to Tiered prices can only take effect at the start of a billing period.
+• A switch between price plans can only take effect at the start of a billing period.
 A billing period is generally about 30 days long, and the start and end dates are identified on your electricity bill.
 Many customers are not billed based on a calendar month, and the start of your billing period can be any given day of a month.

-• Wellington North Power Inc. must start charging you Tiered prices as of your next billing period after you submit your election form if (Wellington North Power Inc. receives that form at least 10 business days before that billing period starts, and provided there are no issues with your form (see above).
+• Wellington North Power Inc. must start charging your requested price plan as of your next billing period after you submit your election form if (Wellington North Power Inc. receives that form at least 10 business days before that billing period starts, and provided there are no issues with your form (see above).

 • If Wellington North Power Inc. receives your complete election form less than 10 business days before the start of your next billing period, Wellington North Power Inc. might still be able to switch you for your next billing period.
-But if Wellington North Power Inc. can’t do so, Wellington North Power Inc. has to start charging you Tiered prices at the start of the next billing period after that.
+But if Wellington North Power Inc. can’t do so, Wellington North Power Inc. has to start charging your requested price plan at the start of the next billing period after that.

-• Because a switch in prices can only take effect at the beginning of a billing period, it will take some time between the day you provide your election form and the day you actually start getting charged Tiered prices.
+• Because a switch in prices can only take effect at the beginning of a billing period, it will take some time between the day you provide your election form and the day you actually start getting charged under requested price plan.
+Between the time you submit your election form and your choice takes effect, you will continue to be pay pricing under your old price plan.

-If I have opted into Tiered prices, can I switch back to TOU prices?
+If I have opted into a new price plan - can I switch back?

-Yes.
-And the rules that apply to switching to Tiered prices also apply if you later want to switch back to TOU prices.
+(The rules that apply to switching to Tiered prices or Ultra-Low Overnight prices also apply if you want to switch back to TOU prices.)

 Can all customers opt out of TOU prices?

-Any customer on TOU may opt out and pay Tiered prices instead
+Any customer on TOU may opt out and pay Tiered prices or ULO prices instead.

 If you live in a condo or apartment that has its own individual meter and your bill comes from a company other than your electricity utility, you are a customer of a unit sub-meter provider (USMP).
 Customers of USMPs also can’t switch to Tiered prices.
 That decision can only be made for the building as a whole by the master consumer, who is the person that retained a USMP for the property.
 In most cases, the master consumer is the property manager, landlord or condominium board.

 I receive a monthly credit from the Ontario Electricity Support Program (OESP).
-Will I lose that credit if I switch to Tiered prices?
+Will I lose that credit if I switch to a new price plan?

 No. You will still receive the credit.

 I receive the Ontario Electricity Rebate.
-Will I lose that rebate if I switch to Tiered prices?
+Will I lose that rebate if I switch to a new price plan?

 No. You will still receive the credit.

 I am about to sign up with a new electricity utility.
-Will the utility inform me that I have a choice between TOU or Tiered prices before I sign up?
+Will the utility inform me that I have a choice between TOU, ULO or Tiered prices before I sign up?

 Yes.
-Wellington North Power Inc.is required to inform all new Regulated Price Plan customers that they have a choice between TOU or Tiered prices when they set up the account.
+Wellington North Power Inc. is required to inform all new Regulated Price Plan customers that they have a choice between TOU, ULO or Tiered prices when they set up the account.

 All fields must be completed for WNP to accept your request – partially completed forms will not be accepted and returned for further information to be completed.